yuekaizhang/dynamo/docs/guides/dynamo_run.md

-# Running Dynamo (`dynamo run`)
+# Running Dynamo CLI (`dynamo-run`)

-This guide explains the `dynamo run` command.

-`dynamo-run` is a CLI tool for exploring the Dynamo components.
+With the Dynamo CLI, you can chat with models quickly using `dynamo-run` `dynamo-run` is a CLI tool for exploring the Dynamo components.
 It's also an example of how to use components from Rust.
-If you use the Python wheel, it's available as `dynamo run`.
+If you use the Python wheel, it's available as `dynamo-run`.

 It supports these engines: mistralrs, llamacpp, sglang, vllm, and tensorrt-llm. `mistralrs` is the default.